• Skip to primary navigation

 But I do expect them to speak a little bit of English.

-I have understood that this for some is a touchy subject: why should we expect other people to speak English just because we do?
+I have understood that this for some is a touchy subject: Why should we expect other people to speak English just because we do?

-I can answer to that, perhaps from another perspective.
+However, I can answer to that, perhaps from another perspective.

 I’m Swedish – English is not my mother language, and I do not think that people should understand my own language just because I speak it.